Comic Browser:

 The Black Knight Strikes!

-Tales to Astonish #52 Synopsis by Peter Silvestro
+Tales to Astonish #52 synopsis by Peter Silvestro

 Having spied on them as Ant-Man, Hank Pym grows into Giant-Man to capture a band of crooks selling secrets to Red China.
 GM nabs the hoods and hangs them from poles by their coats and then he pursues the leader, Nathan Garrett, who is escaping by car.
 Giant-Man jumps on the back of the car, flipping Garrett through the air and into the hero’s arms.
 A judge sets the treasonous Garrett’s bail at one hundred thousand dollars; the Chinese pay it and Garrett flees the country, finding a refuge in a Balkan kingdom.
 There, Garrett outfits a lab and sets to genetic experiments to create a winged horse….